shuyuwu/monkeychat/README.md

 ==========
 - The code is writen in Python.
 - The HTML template is writen in HTML, CSS and the  Jinja 2 Templating Language.
-- The robot is tested locally by using weixin-simulator (https://github.com/ushuz/).
+- The robot is tested locally by using weixin-simulator.

 Special thanks to